Grilled NY Strip Steak with Coffee Rub

 What is NY Strip Steak

 NY Strip steak comes from the strip loin of a cow.
-Also called strip steak.
-This tender area of the cow is along and just under the backbone.
+Also called strip steak, this tender area of the cow is along and just under the backbone.
 The entire strip loin is cut into smaller steaks and the front end of the roast is the NY Strip Steak.
 It’s tender because it is not moving like a brisket or the sirloin, giving a nice marbling and tender bite.
 It’s great for grilling and one of our favorite cuts.

 The quality of beef is also important when grilling.
-When selecting a NY Strip Steak be sure to look for distinct marbling throughout and a small fat cap.
+When selecting a NY Strip Steak be sure to look for distinct marbling throughout and also a small fat cap.

-Alternatively the Ribeye Steak, or T-Bone (bone in combination of NY Strip and Filet Mignon) is another great option with similar marbling.
+Alternatively, the Ribeye Steak or T-Bone (bone-in combination of NY Strip and Filet Mignon) is another great option with similar marbling.

 Coffee Marinade